Tom-Ainsworth/crepchat-frontend/README.md

 ## Future Development

+- Add filtered page for post categories, so users can choose to see posts from a particular brand
+- Add Reviews section with more detailed views on a particular shoe
+- Change like/dislike functionality so that users cannot have 1 of each, and they update together
+- Add comment likes
+- Add comment replies to open a comment thread
+- Add direct messaging between users
+- Add email registration rather than just username
+- Password recovery via email
+- Add notifications and make the site a progressive web app to show notification icons
+- Admin permissions so that certain admin users can monitor content and comments added to keep users safe
+- Add a marketplace type function so users can buy, sell and trade their sneakers

 ## Testing

 Manual tests were carried out to ensure all functionality added to the site is working as expected